The Simpsons Rock! The Best Rock & Roll Moments from "The Simpsons"

 #3 - Spinal Tap at the Springfield Coliseum

-When the legendary fictitious rockers Spinal Tap released their "comeback" album, BREAK LIKE THE WIND, in 1992, it was a no-brainer that the band would appear on "The Simpsons" because Harry Shearer, who portrays Tap bassist Derek Smalls, is also a regular member of the show's voice cast.
+When fictitious rockers Spinal Tap released their "comeback" album, BREAK LIKE THE WIND, in 1992, it was a no-brainer that the band would appear on "The Simpsons" because Harry Shearer, who portrays Tap bassist Derek Smalls, is also a member of the show's voice cast.
 In "The Otto Show," Bart attends his first-ever heavy metal concert when Spinal Tap's tour stops in Springfield.
-The concert, as usual for Tap, is riddled with errors and disasters (the band's huge Devil stage prop refuses to fully inflate, guitarist Nigel Tufnel is blinded by a laser effect, and a wind machine on stage nearly blows David St. Hubbins' wig off), causing the frustrated band members to exit the stage prematurely ("Good night, Springton...there will be no encore!") and inciting an audience riot.
+The concert, as usual for the Tap, is plagued with errors and disasters (the band's huge Devil stage prop refuses to fully inflate, guitarist Nigel Tufnel is blinded by a laser effect, and a wind machine on stage nearly blows David St. Hubbins' wig off), causing the frustrated band members to exit the stage prematurely ("Good night, Springton...there will be no encore!") and inciting an audience riot.
 Later in the episode, the Spinal Tap tour bus is run off the road by Otto's Springfield Elementary school bus, goes over a cliff and explodes.